 A war was waged, and within that war, many women found their voice and opportunities to become equal citizens in a country with no rights.
 As we work towards the development of a rights-based country, the voices of women must remain loud.

 Shikhe Ali spent the two years presenting a researched radio program in Arabic that details and discusses all international conventions and Syrian laws that affect the lives and rights of women.
 Erhaim launched a blog publishing stories written by the women she has trained, providing both an outlet for expression and a source of income, which she says stops the men from complaining about their wives’ activities.
 Ezzideen worked with women from neighboring towns in Syria on constitutional reform.
 As I run an NGO, I consider research to be directly related to needs assessment.
 The result of analyses of research should ideally be able to inform program development.
-I therefore categorize findings based on potential programmatic themes and concepts we can design initiatives around so we can create a multiplier effect and get more women on the train to empowerment.
+I therefore categorize findings based on potential programmatic themes and concepts we can design initiatives around so we can create a multiplier effect and get more women on the train to power and active participation.

 Through these and other interviews, a number of themes and factors have been identified that can inform effective program development.
 They include a sense of purpose, parental support, camaraderie and role models.

 I enjoyed all of them growing up in London, but that last one – role models – was an interesting one for me to look into.
 I couldn’t recall any female role models whom I looked up to growing up (my mother excluded).
 The truth is however that there were so many I didn’t need to consciously identify one.
 At the age of twelve my aspiration was to be president of an Arab country.
-I had no doubts I could achieve it, and I realize now that growing up in the UK with a female prime minister – Margaret Thatcher – must have directly impacted my sense of confidence and empowerment.
+I had no doubts I could achieve it, and I realize now that growing up in the UK with a female prime minister – Margaret Thatcher – must have directly impacted my sense of confidence and personal power.

 In this paper however, I expand on the first two factors – sense of purpose and parental support – and draw from the experience of Erhaim, Ghazawi, Ezzideen and Shikhe Ali, none of whom it should be noted practiced as professional journalists prior to the conflict.